 Active Monitoring is concerned with system and browser monitoring.
 It is a mechanism that triggers different actions that help keep your computer clean.
-For example, it activates automatic cleaning when you’ve reached a certain level of junk or when you close your browser.
+For example, it activates automatic cleaning when you’ve reached a certain level of junk or close your browser.
 It also tells your system when a new CCleaner update is available, as using the latest version of CCleaner will ensure that your system gets the best clean.
-It does not, and has never, reported any data to us.
+It does not and has never reported any data to us.

 In version 5.45, as part of our ongoing mission to improve CCleaner and deliver a better customer experience, we introduced some features aimed at providing us with better aggregated, anonymous usage data that we can use to spot trends to improve our software, fix bugs more quickly and deliver a better user experience.
 CCleaner does not report any personally identifiable information.

-We recommend that you read our Data Factsheet and update to the latest version of CCleaner.
+We recommend that you read our Data Factsheet and update it to the latest version of CCleaner.